 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-Enter author name: ()
+Enter author name: (2.3, 2.4) It is important to record which frames of which videos were being shown to the participant at which point during the procedure, as stimulus labels describing the video content shown will need to be aligned precisely to volumes taken during data processing to train the algorithm.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Enter author name:
+Enter author name: By expanding the video stimuli presented, this protocol could be applied to explore many questions regarding how dogs represent visual information, for example their capacity for face or object recognition, significance of scale or movement or prioritization of certain types of information over others.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Enter author name:
+Enter author name: Machine learning has increasingly been used to decode neural activity patterns in human brains, and now we know that the same can be done in dogs.
+Our early results suggest that dogs do not see the world the same way humans do.
+With this technique future studies may help us understand what it’s like to be a dog.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.